DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Clusters/CreateCluster.md

 # Create worker cluster

-In the DCE 5.0 container management module, [cluster role] (./ClusterRole.md#cluster role) is divided into four categories: global service cluster, management cluster, working cluster, and access cluster.
+In the DCE 5.0 container management module, [cluster role](./ClusterRole.md#cluster role) is divided into four categories: global service cluster, management cluster, working cluster, and access cluster.
 Among them, the access cluster can only be accessed from third-party vendors, see [Join ACluster](JoinACluster.md).

 This page describes how to create a worker cluster.